Adidas faces key question: What is Yeezy without Ye?

 "They have shoes in various stages of planning and production already that have not been released.
 To have to destroy that inventory would be extremely costly and wasteful," Swartz said.
 "That's an unlikely scenario, but I'm not sure what will be done with the product that's not released.
 But it does seem like Adidas has some plan to release some Yeezy product under its own name."

 For his part, Ye had previously indicated that he wanted out of the partnership, saying he wants to control his own brand and sell product directly to consumers.
-But he would likely face a legal challenge if he tried to resell preexisting designs from the Yeezy line for Adidas.
+He will continue to own Yeezy, which he launched in 2016, as well as control trademarks for the brand.
+But West would likely face a legal challenge if he tried to resell preexisting designs from the Yeezy line for Adidas.

 "He cannot resell designs that he's already been paid royalties for by Adidas," Swartz said.
 "They paid him big money, and they're not going to let him take their property and sell it.
 If it does end up in court, Adidas would have a stronger case."